Accelerating carbon biomineralisation in seawater to help reduce atmospheric carbon dioxide

 Engineering biology enables us to mimic these processes to occur outside a living organism, or to engineer fast-growing microorganisms, such as those that form organo-sedimentary structures like microbialites or stromatolites, that can be cultivated for accelerated carbon locking from the atmosphere via biomineralisation.
 In this process, we can identify and characterise different templating proteins that occur in nature and optimise their combinations to accelerate CaCO3 formation using atmospheric CO2.
 The resulting CaCO3 could also be used in applications such as building materials, helping to offset carbon-intensive processes like concrete formation, which accounts for ~8% of global CO2 emissions.

 Enhancing and adapting naturally-occurring biogeochemical processes for carbon sequestration in controlled environments has not yet been widely explored, despite being a feasible method of deploying and scaling biomineralisation technology.
 What’s lacking is a deeper understanding of the biological processes and molecules involved and how they interact and influence the formation of geological structures.
-Unlocking this knowledge will bring us a step closer to efficient carbon storage and the significant market opportunities that exist for novel Intellectual Property (IP), green construction materials and carbon-offset credits.
+Unlocking this knowledge will bring us a step closer to efficient carbon removals and the significant market opportunities that exist for novel Intellectual Property (IP) and green construction materials.

 Goal